UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 ### Watching for changes ###

 Grunt has a watch module that can watch for changes in certain files, and execute commands when changes are detected.
-We'd like to execute the uglify task when javascript sources files are changed, and the less task when less files are changed.
+We'd like to execute the uglify task when javascript source files are changed, and the less task when less files are changed.
 Our final Gruntfile.js should look like this:

 ```javascript
 module.exports = function(grunt){